 Some of the more readily available cultivars known for large, tasty fruit include Claypool, Dollywood, and Early Golden.

 Because of their pungent astringency, it is important to let American persimmons ripen fully before picking.
 They also continue to ripen after they are picked.
 It is best to allow them to become fully soft to appreciate their full sweet taste.

 The fruits ripen in late autumn and may remain on the tree into winter, providing a sweet treat for lucky birds and other wildlife.
 While the fruit looks large for a berry, that is, in fact, its morphological form (similar to a tomato).

 American persimmon trees should be well-pruned in the early years to give them a strong main branch structure.
 The fruits can grow heavy at the tips of branches when the fruit clusters mature and may break branches.
 Regular pruning helps keep the tree strong and healthy.
 In maturity, prune any dead branches.

 Persimmons are generally free from pests and diseases, but mealybugs or other pests associated with ants may become a problem.
-Treat with organic and non-toxic methods to protect the fruit.
+Treat with organic methods to protect the fruit.